 The Statement of Net Position presents the assets, liabilities, and net position of the Foundation as of the end of the fiscal year.
 Its purpose is to present to the readers of the financial statements a snapshot of the Foundation at a certain point in time.
-The statement of net position presents end-of-year and end-of-period data concerning assets (current and noncurrent), liabilities (current and noncurrent), and net position (assets minus liabilities).
+The statement of net position presents end-of-year and end-of-period data concerning assets (current and noncurrent), liabilities (current and noncurrent), deferred inflows of resources, and net position (assets minus liabilities).